 TfNSW will hold a non-exclusive, royalty free, perpetual, irrevocable licence (including the right to grant sub-licences) to use, reproduce, publish, electronically transmit, electronically distribute, adapt, modify or otherwise deal with any intellectual property created in connection with the grant for non-commercial purposes.
-This is to ensure the grant program has the ability to best achieve its objective of ensuring future generations can enjoy the State's heritage and values.
+This is to ensure the grant program can best achieve its objective of ensuring future generations can enjoy the State's heritage and values.